loudified/loudified/README.md

 ---

-<sub>most of what i ship is small, does one thing, and doesn't ask for a login. that's the whole philosophy.</sub>
+<sub>most of what i ship is small, does one thing, and doesn't ask for a login..</sub>